aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 sam list outputs
 ```

-2. using Postman or another API tool send a POST to the endpoint with the following payload:
+2. using Postman or another API tool send a POST request to the endpoint `<endpoint>/pets` with the following payload:

 ```json
 {